gradle/kotlin-dsl-samples/doc/getting-started/Kotlin-Versions.md

 Our approach is to only do backwards-breaking Kotlin upgrades on a major Gradle release.
 We will always clearly document which Kotlin version we ship and announce upgrade plans before a major release.

-> Until the Gradle Kotlin DSL v1.0 release our policy will be to ship with the latest stable Kotlin version available
+> Until the release of Gradle Kotlin DSL v1.0 our policy will be to ship with the latest stable Kotlin version available
 > at the time.

 Plugin authors who want to stay compatible with older Gradle versions need to limit their API usage to a subset that is